croservices/cro-webapp/README.md

-# !!!
-Important Warning !!!

-This repository contains a work-in-progress draft of something that may end up being part of Cro.
-The things described in this README are partially implemented and subject to change.

 # Cro::WebApp

 The [Cro::HTTP](http://cro.services/) distribution provides a convenient way to implement HTTP services, which may be providing an API and/or serving as the backend to a Single Page Applications.
 Sometimes, however, one wishes to build a server-side web application, with pages being rendered and data processing performed on the server.
-This distribution provides some functionality to make that more convenient, including:

-* Support for templates, primarily for producing HTML
+This distribution provides a templating engine to aid that, and in the future will contain further features for building such web applications.

 ## Templates